PaddlePaddle/book/image_classification/README.en.md

 Figure 11.
 CIFAR10 dataset[21]
 </p>

- `paddle.datasets` package encapsulates multiple public datasets, including `cifar`, `imdb`, `mnist`, `moivelens` and `wmt14`, etc. There's no need for us to manually donwload and preprocess CIFAR-10.
+ `paddle.datasets` package encapsulates multiple public datasets, including `cifar`, `imdb`, `mnist`, `moivelens` and `wmt14`, etc. There's no need for us to manually download and preprocess CIFAR-10.

-After issuing a command `python train.py`, trainning is starting immediately!
+After issuing a command `python train.py`, training will starting immediately.
 The details will be unpacked by the following sessions to see how it works.

 ## Model Architecture